sujansince2003/C_programs/README.md

 # C_programs
-These are the programs i made during learning C programming :)
+These are the some programs i made while learning C programming :)
+I learnt c programming from youtube and some cool websites.